hamedniroomand/html-component-vite/readme.md

 │   └── statics/            # Images, fonts, etc.
 ├── src/
 │   ├── assets/             # CSS and TypeScript files
-│   │   ├── css/            # CSS files (TailwindCSS)
+│   │   ├── css/            # CSS files with TailwindCSS v4 configuration
-│   │   └── ts/             # TypeScript files (Alpine.js)
+│   │   └── ts/             # TypeScript files for Alpine.js
 │   ├── components/         # Reusable Handlebars components
 │   ├── data/               # JSON data files for templates
 │   ├── layouts/            # Layout templates
 │   └── pages/              # Page templates
 ├── .gitignore              # Git ignore file
-├── eslint.config.js        # ESLint configuration
+├── eslint.config.js        # ESLint configuration (flat config)
 ├── package.json            # Project dependencies and scripts
 ├── tsconfig.json           # TypeScript configuration
-└── vite.config.js          # Vite configuration
+└── vite.config.js          # Vite configuration with plugins
 ```

 ## How It Works

 ### Templates and Components

-This starter uses Handlebars for templating.
+This project uses Handlebars for templating.
 Layouts are in `src/layouts`, and pages are in `src/pages`.
 Reusable components can be created in `src/components`.

 Example of using a component: